 Culture Resource Centre

-The MBI Model for high performing multicultural teams
+The MBI Model for High Performing Multicultural Teams

-FROM THE LITERATURE.
+CULTURAL COLUMN.
 The MBI model for high performing multicultural teams, first put forward by Maznevski and DiStefano (2000), stands for Mapping, Bridging, Integrating.
 The model has gained wide acceptance in business, communications and management fields for its simplicity and adaptability to different contexts (2019).

 The MBI Model for high performing multicultural teams serves as the foundation for structuring intercultural learning and development programs during design, development, and implementation phases for our clients.
 Whether presenting, training, coaching, or lecturing, the MBI model guarantees that participants relate more intuitively to cultural differences at work.
 It helps to make the unconscious more conscious.